inancdericioglu/inancdericioglu.github.io/_posts/2018-4-21-Selected_Projects.md

 <img src="/assets/depth_map.png" alt="Depth image of a simulated image of a metronome." >
 </p>

 SIFT was used to create feature descriptors for two endoscopic images, taken at different depths.
 Using the SIFT descriptors, we identified the best-matching points in the pair of images and used those to calculate a transformation between the two images.
-From this transformation we extracted an estimation for the distance between the end of the endoscope and the objects in the images.
+From this transformation, we extracted an estimation for the distance between the end of the endoscope and the objects in the images.

 ---

 ## Project 4: DNA-Based Logic Gates

 In my research as an undergraduate, I studied the construction of and uses cases for DNA-based logic gates.
 These gates rely on the predictable base-pairing of DNA to operate (A-T, C-G) and emulate the behavior of traditional logic gates: producing an output signal, given an input.
-The flow of a simple gate is pictured below, where A and A* are complimentary strands of DNA.
+The flow of a simple gate is pictured below, where A and A* are complementary strands of DNA.
 The gate wants to reach an equilibrium state in which all strands are perfectly paired with their match (ex. t-A is paired with t\*-A\*), and to reach this state, some displacement occurs.

 <p align="center">